Nutrition

 Is sourdough bread healthy to consume on a regular basis?
 What makes it different from other types of bread?
 We’ve gathered the top facts to know about this popular centuries-old leavened bread.

-You’ve probably heard about how sourdough bread is a healthy alternative to processed bread like white bread.
-This kind of bread has risen in popularity in recent years, partly due to the COVID-19 pandemic, as people turned to baking at home and partly because of its potential health benefits.
+You’ve probably heard about how sourdough bread is healthy compared to more processed breads like white bread, mainly because of its traditional fermentation process.
+This kind of bread has risen in popularity in recent years, partly due to the pandemic, as people turned to baking at home and partly because of its potential health benefits.
 It’s found in most grocery stores and bakeries, but can also easily be made at home.

 Jump to Section